palixeb/palixeb.github.io/_posts/2016-12-27-BullaFey-Interview.markdown

                  <p class="mannymarx-interview"> <b>Manny Marx:</b> So, for starters who is Bulla Fey? </p>

                 <p><b>Bulla Fey:</b> <span class="effect1">We are Dominique Nichelle, vox, and Adam Maria, writing and production.
-A couple of friends in brooklyn making our way through life.
+A couple of friends in Brooklyn making our way through life.
 Or trying.
                 </span></p>

                 <p class="mannymarx-interview">